-As of today, Salt is finally available online.
-If you head on over to my Bandcamp page, you can stream half of it for free and purchase a digital copy to hear the rest; check out this thoughtful and big-hearted new review of the record by Sound of Boston if you’re still on the fence.
-Physical CDs will be available on June 5th and you can preorder those here.
+I’m happy to announce that as of today, Salt is finally available for purchase as a physical CD, as a digital download, and as streaming audio; you can order CDs right here, and if you head on over to my Bandcamp page, you can stream half of it for free and purchase a digital copy to hear the rest.
+Check out this thoughtful and big-hearted new review of the record by Sound of Boston, this interview with Red Line Roots, or this conversation I recently had at WGDR studios in Vermont if you’re still on the fence and want to know more.

-Many thanks to all the people who helped me out in the process of making this thing.
+Many thanks to all the people who helped me out while I was in the process of making this thing.
 I’m deeply grateful for all the support, and I can’t wait to hear what you think.

 1. The title track for Salt now has a video, which you can check out above.
 Like my last video, it was filmed and directed by my friend Max García Conover, who really is great at this kind of thing.